oktadev/okta-reactive-service-example/README.md

 ./mvnw spring-boot:run
 ```

 Open an incognito window and go to http://localhost:8080/random.
 First, the authentication flow will redirect to Okta for the login.
-Sign in with your Okta credentials.After the authorization, the search result will show a response similar to the following:
+Sign in with your Okta credentials.
+After the authorization, the search result will show a response similar to the following:

 ```json
 {